mauriciopoppe/blog/site/content/notes/computer-science/operating-systems/bin/gcc.md

 ---
 title: "gcc"
 summary: |
-  GCC is a suite of compilers for various programming languages, including C, C++.
-In this article, I cover the compilation stages and the flags used to compile source code into a binary
+  GCC is a suite of compilers for various programming languages, including C and C++.
+In this article, I cover the compilation stages and the flags used to compile source code into a binary.
 image: https://upload.wikimedia.org/wikipedia/commons/a/af/GNU_Compiler_Collection_logo.svg
 tags: ["gcc", "build tools", "tooling", "c++", "c"]
 date: 2016-04-05 17:56:08